rutkinj/reading-notes/code-201/class-10.md

 ###### class-10 reading notes

-I'm not sure why we're learning this one as you don't have to worry about bugs if you've got 1337 h4x.
+I'm not sure why we're learning this one as you don't have to worry about bugs if you've got 1337 h4x...
+Today I spent as long as it took me to implement a feature, debugging that same feature.

 ## Reading